courtneyphillips/triangle-checker-sinatra/README.md

   - Sinatra
   - RSpec

+running `$ gem install bundle` from the terminal will install all necessary gems.

 ## Tests

-  Both method and integration tests for Word Frequency utilize the RSpec.
-Simply run `gem install rspec`, if it's not already installed, and then the command `rspec`, while located in the project's file.
+Tests for Triangle Checker utilize RSpec and Capybara.
+If you haven't already bundle installed as detailed above, simply run `gem install rspec`, and/or `$ gem install capybara` to gather the necessary gems.

+Run `$ rspec` within the terminal to run tests.

 ## License